-The resources on this page provide information about the Agricultural Marketing Agency (AMS) and the Farm Service Agency (FSA), which are the agencies responsible for procuring USDA Foods.
-The links provided will also help in finding out where your USDA Foods are sourced:
+The resources on this page provide information about the Agricultural Marketing Service, the agency responsible for procuring USDA Foods.
+The links provided will help in determining where your USDA Foods are sourced:

 Agricultural Marketing Service Resources

-- Commodity Purchasing website - This site provides up-to-date information on all AMS procurements including solicitations and specifications.
+- Selling Food to USDA - This site provides up-to-date information on all AMS procurements including solicitations and specifications.

-- Market News - Market News reports details current information on prices, volume and quality for a wide range of farm markets.
+- Market News - Current information on prices, volume, and quality for a wide range of farm markets.

 State of Origin Information

-- WBSCM Information - This site provides updated information on WBSCM, including crosswalks and newsletters.
+- WBSCM Information - Information on WBSCM including Crosswalks and newsletters.

-- Delivery Order Status Reports - These reports show all USDA Foods orders for the fiscal year, including the sold to state and vendor name.
+- Delivery Order Status Reports - USDA Foods orders for the fiscal year including the sold to state and vendor name.

-- USDA Foods Processing - This site contains a variety of resources related to USDA Foods processing.
+- USDA Foods Processing - Resources related to USDA Foods processing.

-- NPA Approved Processors - This list shows contact information for all processors with national agreements.
+- NPA Approved Processors - Information on all processors with national agreements.